 What types of noise exist in the area which may affect your project (for example: traffic, equipment, operation, other)?
 Traffic from Juanita Drive and the overall urban environment in the community are the only sources of noise.

-2) What types and levels of noise would be created by or associated with the project on a short-term or a long-term basis (for example: traffic, construction, operation, other)?
+- What types and levels of noise would be created by or associated with the project on a short-term or a long-term basis (for example: traffic, construction, operation, other)?
 Indicate what hours noise would come from the site.

-Because this is a non-project analysis for the Master Plan, short and longterm generators of noise associated with the elements of the Master Plan have not been determined at this time.
+Because this is a non-project analysis for the Master Plan, short and long-term generators of noise associated with the elements of the Master Plan have not been determined at this time.
 Potential noise impacts will be determined during the project-specific design and environmental review for each phase of the Master Plan.
 It is anticipated that potential noise impacts will be limited to short-term noise generated during normal construction activities.
-Long-term noise impacts are anticipated to be limited to the normal noise associated with recreational uses at a park.

-3) Proposed measures to reduce or control noise impacts, if any:
+Long-term noise impacts are anticipated to be - Proposed measures to reduce or control noise impacts, if any:

 Because this is a non-project analysis, specific measures to reduce or control noise are not yet determined.
 Noise reduction measures will be determined during the project-specific design and environmental review for each phase of the Master Plan.
-Typical noise control measures during construction include construction vahicle maintenance and working hours during daylight hours.
+Typical noise control measures during construction include construction vehicle maintenance and working hours during daylight hours.